 Advice for Visiting Dog Friendly Beaches in Bournemouth

-Bournemouth operates seasonal dog restrictions on many of its central and more popular beaches, usually covering the main summer months.
-Always check local signage when you arrive, as rules can vary by section rather than applying to an entire beach.
+Bournemouth operates seasonal dog restrictions on many of its central and more popular beaches.
+Restrictions typically run from 1 May to 30 September each year, though always check local signage when you arrive as rules can vary by section rather than applying to an entire beach.

-Early mornings and evenings are often quieter and more relaxed, even outside peak season.
-Promenades can be busy with cyclists and runners, so keeping dogs under close control is important.
-Tides also make a difference, with low tide opening up far more walking space on sandy beaches.
+Early mornings and evenings tend to be quieter and more relaxed, even outside peak season.
+Promenades can be busy with cyclists and runners, so keeping dogs under close control matters.
+Tides also make a difference, with low tide opening up considerably more walking space on sandy beaches.

 Map of Dog Friendly Beaches in Bournemouth